 Alabama renters insurance protects residents across the state.
-With budgets stretched tighter and unique weather challenges, renters insurance in Alabama is more important than ever.
+With budgets spread thin and new weather challenges, renters insurance in Alabama is more important than ever.
 You can protect your family as well as your future for just a few dollars a day.
 How well do you understand your policy?
 The insurance experts at Effective Coverage have the answers you need.

 While home ownership is common in outlying areas, the majority of Alabama residents in cities like Huntsville and Birmingham are renters.
-From the Gulf Coast all the way to the border town of Athens, Effective Coverage is dedicated to helping you protect what’s most important to you.
+From the Gulf Coast all the way to Athens, Effective Coverage is dedicated to helping you protect what’s most important to you.
 How much do you know about renters insurance?
 As many as fifty-six percent of renters in Alabama don’t have any coverage at all.
-Your unique geographic location means you have to worry about both hurricanes and tornadoes.
+Your unique geographic location means that both hurricanes and tornadoes pose a threat.
 Would you be covered?
 Find out in the Effective Coverage 2020 Alabama Renters Insurance Guide, including bonus content on renting in Alabama.

-There are 382,000 people who rent apartments in Alabama.
-The total number of renters is actually much higher than that.
-The NMHC factors in only apartment residents, but renting single-family homes and alternative rental situations are both common in Alabama.
-Few of those people have renters insurance.
+Although there are 382,000 people who rent apartments in Alabama, the total number of renters is actually much higher than that.
+The NMHC only factors in apartment residents, but renting single-family homes and alternative rental situations are both common in Alabama, and few of these people have renters insurance.

-Effective Coverage offers solid coverage at a fair price.
-While the average cost of Alabama renters insurance is only $239.00 a year, Effective Coverage policies are often much less than that.
-Because your policy is backed by the security of highly rated underwriters, you know it will be there when you need it.
+Effective Coverage offers complete coverage at a convenient price.
+While the average cost of Alabama renters insurance is only $19 per month, Effective Coverage policies are often much less than that.
+Because your policies are backed by the security of our highly-experienced underwriters, you can rest assured that your family and your lifestyle are protected.

 If you’ve ever wondered if you need renters insurance in Alabama, the answer is yes!
-If you have to ask the question, you’re a renter and your landlord’s policy doesn’t protect you.
-As a matter of fact, the number of uninsured landlords in Alabama is higher than the national average, so they might not even have insurance.
-And even if they do, it only covers the building, not your possessions within.
-Whether you’re in Huntsville, Mobile, or all the way up at the northern border, Effective Coverage has Alabama renters insurance specifically to protect you.
+If you’re a renter, your landlord’s policy doesn’t protect you.
+As a matter of fact, the number of uninsured landlords in Alabama is higher than the national average, so they might not even have insurance to begin with.
+Even if they do, it only covers the building, it does not cover your possessions within.
+Whether you’re in Huntsville, Mobile, or all the way up at the northern border, Effective Coverage has Alabama renters insurance tailored specifically to your needs.